ajv-validator/ajv/docs/api.md

 #### Validation and reporting options

-- _next_: add support for the keywords from the next JSON-Schema draft (currently it is draft 2019-09): `dependentRequired`, `dependentSchemas`, `maxContains`, `minContain`.
+- _next_: add support for the keywords from the next JSON-Schema draft (currently it is draft 2019-09): [`dependentRequired`](./json-schema.md#dependentrequired), [`dependentSchemas`](./json-schema.md#dependentschemas), [`maxContains`/`minContain`](./json-schema.md#maxcontains--mincontains).
 This option will be removed once the next draft is fully supported.
-- _evaluated_: to track evaluated properties/items and support keywords `unevaluatedProperties` and `unevaluatedItems`.
+- _evaluated_: to track evaluated properties/items and support keywords [`unevaluatedProperties`](./json-schema.md#unevaluatedproperties) and [`unevaluatedItems`](./json-schema.md#unevaluateditems).
 Supporting these keywords may add additional validation-time logic even to validation functions where these keywords are not used.
+When possible, Ajv determines which properties/items are "unevaluated" at compilation time.
 - _\$data_: support [\$data references](./validation.md#data-reference).
 Draft 6 meta-schema that is added by default will be extended to allow them.
 If you want to use another meta-schema you need to use $dataMetaSchema method to add support for $data reference.
 See [API](#ajv-constructor-and-methods).
 - _allErrors_: check all rules collecting all errors.
 Default is to return after the first error.
 - _verbose_: include the reference to the part of the schema (`schema` and `parentSchema`) and validated data in errors (false by default).